MaximPetrichuk/xyMap/README.md

 # xyMap
-JavaScript small and easy map component for non-earth x-y coordinates based on HTML canvas.
+JavaScript small and easy map component for non-earth x-y coordinates data.
+Based on HTML canvas.

 ### How to use
 ```js